abhiWriteCode/Semantic-Textual-Similarity/README.md

-# Semantic Textual Similarity with with TF-Hub Universal Encoder Sentence
+# Semantic Textual Similarity with with TF-Hub Universal Encoder Sentence embedding